opendocsg/slw-judgments-backfill/2002_SGCA_23/report.md

 66\.
 In the premises, we were satisfied that there was solid evidence to substantiate the charge against Anthony beyond a reasonable doubt.
 Accordingly, we affirmed the conviction and sentence.

 67\.
 In passing, we would observe that the present case involved a finding of fact by the trial court that Anthony did instigate Z into killing Annie.
-It is trite law that an appellate court, which does not have the advantage of hearing the witnesses and observing their demeanour, will not disturb a lower court’s findings of fact unless they are clearly wrong and against the weight of the evidence: see _Lim Ah Poh v PP_ [1992] 1 SLR 713.
+It is trite law that an appellate court, which does not have the advantage of hearing the witnesses and observing their demeanour, will not disturb a lower court’s findings of fact unless they are clearly wrong and against the weight of the evidence: see _Lim Ah Poh v PP_ <span class="citation">[1992] 1 SLR 713</span>.

 Sgd: